kaltura/playkit-js-google-tag-manager/README.md

 # playkit-js-google-tag-manager

-playkit-js-google-tag-manager is a [kaltura player] plugin that integrates [Google Tag Manager] with [kaltura player]
+playkit-js-google-tag-manager is a [kaltura player] plugin that adds building support for [Google Tag Manager] in the [kaltura player]

+The plugin enables your website or app to communicate with the the Google Tag Manager servers, and manage your tags from your [Google Tag Manager] dashbored

 It relies on [kaltura player] core API for managing UI features.